The employee value proposition is a positioning statement designed to share the primary reason why a person should “work for you”.

 Once you understand how to collect data and build up an insight around a value statement, you can use your insights to improve interviews and scoring and support the development of your hiring and fit profiles, candidate personas, interview questions, scorecards, and more.

 This one word, accountability, now becomes a valuable attraction messaging tool, a reliable screening mechanism, and a tool candidates can use to self-select themselves out and away from your company.

-The bigger picture here is to do the same exercise with each core value and as you build up insights, look for what binds them all together.
-If you are able to express them as one – that might become your single most effective employee value proposition.
+The big idea here is to do the same exercise with each core value and as you build up insights, look for what binds them all together.
+If you are good, you might be able to express them as one – and that might become your single most effective employee value proposition of all.

 To help your company navigate change and lead the shift to modern talent acquisition get in touch, or to join TalentSum as a colleague and do rewarding work that integrates with your life, visit careers to learn more about the profiles we seek.